On a pinning model in correlated Gaussian random environments: The Skorohod case

 \subsection{Some discussion on uniform integrability}

-The Weinrib-Halperin prediction suggests that our pinning model should be disorder relevant under \ref{H}, i.e., $H\in(\frac12,1)$ and $\alpha+H>1$.
-This is partially confirmed by our results in the following sense: Proposition~\ref{prop:weak-con-Sk} yields the weak convergence of each chaos under \ref{H}; while for the weak convergence of the partition functions, an extra condition $\alpha>\frac12$ is imposed in order to guarantee the $L^2$-convergence of the Wiener chaos expansion (see Step (1) in the proof of Theorem \ref{thm1} and Remark \ref{remark:alpha}).
-This implies that when $H\in(\frac12, 1)$ and $\alpha>\frac12$, the family $\{\tilde Z_N=\tilde Z_{N, \beta_N}^{\omega,h_N}\}_{N\in\bN}$ of the rescaled partition functions is bounded in $L^2$-norm and in particular, for the limiting distribution we have $\E[\tilde Z_{\hat \beta, \hat h}]=1$.
-Inspired by the Weinrib-Halperin prediction, we conjecture that the family $\{\tilde Z_N\}_{N\in\bN}$ is uniformly integrable and converges weakly to an $L^1$-integrable limit under \ref{H}.
+By recalling Section \ref{sec12}, the Weinrib--Halperin prediction suggests that our pinning model should be disorder relevant under \ref{H}, i.e., $H\in(\frac12,1)$ and $\alpha+H>1$.
+This is partially confirmed by our results in the following sense: Proposition~\ref{prop:weak-con-Sk} yields the weak convergence of each chaos under \ref{H}; while for the weak convergence of the partition functions, an extra condition $\alpha\geq\frac12$ is imposed in order to guarantee the $L^2$-convergence of the Wiener chaos expansion (see Theorem \ref{thm1}).
+This implies that when $H\in(\frac12, 1)$ and $\alpha\geq\frac12$, the family $\{\tilde Z_{N, \beta_N}^{\omega,h_N}\}_{N}$ of the rescaled partition functions is bounded in $L^2$-norm (at least for small $\hat{\beta}$ and $|\hat{h}|$) and in particular, for the limiting distribution we have $\E[\tilde Z_{\hat \beta, \hat h}]=1$.

-In the rest of this section, we shall prove the uniform integrability of $\{\tilde Z_N\}_{N\in\bN}$ and characterize its weak limit, under a stronger condition: \begin{assumptionp}{(A2)} Assume $H\in(\frac12, 1)$ and $\alpha+2H>2$. \end{assumptionp} Condition \ref{H2} implies condition \ref{H} since $H<1$.
+Considering the above discussion together with Remarks~\ref{rem:highlight} and~\ref{remark:alpha}, we conjecture that the family $\{\tilde Z_N\}_{N}$ converges weakly to some $L^1$-integrable random variable under \ref{H}.
+In the rest of this section, we shall prove the uniform integrability of $\{\tilde Z_N\}_{N}$ and characterize its weak limit, under a stronger condition: \begin{assumptionp}{(A2)} Assume $H\in(\frac12, 1)$ and $\alpha+2H>2$. \end{assumptionp} Condition \ref{H2} implies condition \ref{H} since $H<1$.
 Note that \ref{H2} is also the optimal condition that ensures the convergence of each chaos in the Stratonovich case (see Section \ref{sec:Str}).